 .mcp.json Configuration

-Create a .mcp.json file in your project root.
+Create a .mcp.json file in the project root.

 {